dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 Events as Primary Realities

 In the first place, the flow of ecological events is distinct from the abstract passage of time assumed in physics.
 The stream of events is heterogeneous and differentiated into parts, whereas the passage of time is supposed to be homo- geneous and linear.
-Isaac Newton asserted that "absolute, true, and mathemat- ical time, of itself and from its own nature, flows equably without relation to Events and the Information for Perceiving Events 93 anything external."But this is a convenient myth.
+Isaac Newton asserted that "absolute, true, and mathemat- ical time, of itself and from its own nature, flows equably without relation to anything external."But this is a convenient myth.
 It assumes that events occur "in"time and that time is empty unless"filled."
 This habitual way of thinking puts the cart before the horse.
 We should begin thinking of events as the primary realities and of time as an abstraction from them-a concept derived mainly from regular repeating events, such as the ticking of clocks.
 Events are perceived, but time is not (Gibson, 1975).

 It is the same with space as with time.
 Objects do not fill space, for there was no such thing as empty space to begin with.
 The persisting surfaces of the environment are what provide the framework of reality.
 The world was never a void.
 As for the medium, the region in which motion and locomotion can occur, where light can reverberate and surfaces can be illuminated, this might be called room but it is not space.
 Surfaces and their layout are perceived, but space is not, as I have long been arguing (Gibson, 1950).